How to Introduce Magic Into a Fantasy Novel (Complete…

-You can play around with a character’s mysterious background and prior interactions with magic to describe how it effects their emotional psyche.
+You can play around with a character’s mysterious background and prior interactions with magic to describe how it affects their emotional psyche.
 For example, I’ve seen many instances where a character has had a traumatic experience with magic in the past, so they’re reluctant to use magic to the present day, even if it’s for the greater good.

-As far as social effects goes, you can establish character relationships with magic as the primary connection.
+As far as social effects go, you can establish character relationships with magic as the primary connection.
 The classic mentor and trainee dynamic is a staple of fantasy narratives because it’s a convenient way to develop the magic system and character personas simultaneously.

 These emotional and social effects could set up major plot and character developments down the line, which ultimately makes for a more complex, intriguing novel.